 Next, add your brown sugar, maple syrup, cinnamon, nutmeg, and lemon juice.
 Mix thoroughly, making sure the sugar is completely dissolved.
 Finally, stir in the egg, making sure it is completely incorporated.

-Pour your batter into a greased 8″ by 8″ pan.
+Pour your sweet potato casserole batter into a greased 8″ by 8″ pan.
 This is the point in which you can halt your progress and place the casserole into an airtight container for storage – either into the refrigerator for up to 4 days, or in the freezer for up to 3 months.
 Cooking instructions will always be the same whether cooking from fresh or frozen, as long as you have allowed the dish to thaw completely.
 In all cases, I recommend making the streusel topping fresh on the day of baking.

 Whenever you decide to bake your casserole, top with streusel.
 Bake for 30 minutes; allow to cool for 5-10 minutes before serving.